istempmail/wp-istempmail/readme.txt

 which disposable email address was used to flood your website database.

 == Changelog ==
+= 1.2 =
+If a domain name has no MX record and doesn't resolve to any IP address, it will be marked as "unresolvable" and the email will be considered as invalid.
+It helps in preventing some typos like gmail.con or gmail.comm.

 = 1.1 =
-- Add local blacklist and whitelist.
+Add local blacklist and whitelist.

 = 1.0 =
 First version